philippgitpush/vrc-obs-world-overlay/README.md

 ## Usage

-When you run the application for the first time, you will need to provide your VRChat AuthCookie.
-This can be retrieved from your browser while logged into the [VRChat](https://vrchat.com/home/) website.
+Once you are running the application, the overlay can be accessed at [http://localhost:1412/](http://localhost:1412/) which is the URL you will be using in your OBS Browser-Source.

-You will also need to specify the path to your VRCX installation’s AppData folder.
-This overlay relies on a database file provided by VRCX, which logs the worlds you visit in-game.
+You might need to specify the path to your VRCX installation’s AppData folder if its not in the expected default directory.
+This overlay relies on a database file provided by VRCX.
 Width and height should preferably be set to 1920x1080.

 ## Overlay structure

 > [!NOTE]
 > Changing the HTML or CSS of the overlay involves running Vite in the build process, this means that **you will need to make any changes inside the development environment** and run the build process when you're finished with your desired changes.

-Once you are running the application or its development environment, the overlay can be accessed at [http://localhost:1412/](http://localhost:1412/) which is the URL you will be using in your OBS Browser-Source.
+**The port used for the OBS overlay changes in the development environment to `3000` instead of 1412.**

 You can find the full markup and CSS for the overlay in `/src/views/OverlayView.vue`.
 Keep in mind that this project uses [Tailwind CSS](https://tailwindcss.com/docs/box-shadow), so you can take advantage of its complete library.
 This project also uses the javascript framework [Vue.js](https://vuejs.org/guide/essentials/template-syntax.html) and includes [Anime.js](https://animejs.com/) for animations.
 You can write your styles in [SCSS](https://sass-lang.com/documentation/syntax/) style too.